-Install shabby chic lighting
+Install weathered shabby chic light fixtures

 Light fixtures can instantly help to create a mood within a home.
-For a farmhouse-style interior, you want to look for shabby chic lighting, like worn metal lanterns or rustic-looking pendants that hang over the kitchen island.
+For a farmhouse-style interior, you want to look for shabby chic kitchen lighting, like worn metal lanterns or rustic-looking pendants that hang over the kitchen island.